-The residents of Diomede rely on small open boats for transportation and subsistence hunting, but lack a sheltered boat launching area.
+The residents of Diomede rely on small open boats for transportation and subsistence hunting but lack a sheltered boat launching area.
 The village has no harbor, and boats must be launched from a rocky, unprotected shoreline at the risk of injury and property damage during even moderate wave action.
-The project will create a protected boat launching area at the village by constructing two small rubble mound breakwaters and dredging a limited area at the shoreline to a depth of -10 feet Mean Lower Low Water.
-Unlike previous proposed projects at Diomede that obtained rock for construction by blasting and quarrying at Little Diomede Island, the recommended project will bring in rock from an established quarry on the mainland.
-Other mitigation steps will include scheduling construction tasks to times of year that minimize risk to nesting seabirds and other sensitive resources.